textcreationpartnership/A02251/README.md

 ##Content Summary##

 #####Body#####

-A most pleasant ballad of patient Grissell To the tune of the brides good morrovv.Deloney, Thomas, 1 **Types of content**
+1. A most pleasant Ballad of patient Grissell.

+**Types of content**

   * There are 182 **verse** lines!